 That’s cool – all those things were on my list, too.
 But if visiting Sydney Opera House is not in your top three, then what are you even doing reading this post? 😉

 PART 70 OF “AM I EVER GONNA SEE YOUR FACE AGAIN?”
-A RANDOM COLLECTION OF UNKNOWINGLY OBVIOUS FACTS ABOUT AUSTRALIAN MUSIC SCENE
+A RANDOM COLLECTION OF UNKNOWINGLY OBVIOUS FACTS ABOUT THE AUSTRALIAN MUSIC SCENE

 Sydney Opera House is iconic for many reasons: the history itself, the building’s shape and location or the artists that have graced its stages over the years.
 And in case you’re wondering, it doesn’t only host opera performances.
 Contemporary musicians of VERY different genres (not only from Down Under) have played there in abundance as well.